brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- feature: create `gifs` or `mp4s` from any images made in a single run with `--compilation-anim gif`
+- feature: create a series of images or edits by iterating over a parameter with the `--arg-schedule` argument
 - feature: `openjourney-v1` and `openjourney-v2` models added. available via `--model openjourney-v2`
 - feature: add upscale command line function: `aimg upscale`
+- feature: `--gif` option will create a gif showing the generation process for a single image
+- feature: `--compare-gif` option will create a comparison gif for any image edits
 - fix: tile mode was broken since latest perf improvements

 **8.2.0**